pdf-icon

 Switch Configuration

-• Add the Switch components.
-The LCD backlight is controlled via the AXP192 power IC, and USB power output can be toggled via GPIO12.
+• Add Switch component.
+The LCD backlight is controlled via the AXP192 power management chip, and the USB power output is controlled via GPIO12.

 switch: